vanisbala/portfolio/README.md

 - How to use bootstrap layouts.
 - How to modify bootstrap layouts,contents and styles according to our requirement.
 - How to use google fonts to make our page look professional.
-- I learned how to use css flex and design a responsive web page.
+- I learned how to use css grid as well as flex and design a responsive web page.
 - Also, I learned how to use media and viewport to create a resposive webpage.

-![Website-Image]

 ## Built with